Kythira to Crete

 One person who had serious doubts about the previously assumed 12,000 BC inhabitation of Crete was the renowned Dutch paleontologist Dr. Paul Sondaar who believed that Crete’s unique dwarfed animals - hippos and elephants and a menagerie of other exotic creatures - became extinct about 125,000 years ago and that man was largely responsible.

-All scientists know that at the time both Kytharian islands formed a single landmass with the Peloponnese and that meant that the southern tip of Antikythira was as far as our land-bound ancestors could go.
+At the time both Kythirian islands formed a single landmass with the Peloponnese and that meant that the southern tip of Antikythira was as far as our land-bound ancestors could go.
 Temperatures had plunged, food animals and edible vegetation died.
 Man was hungry and Crete was always there, enticingly lush, green and visible but isolated by the sea in between.

 In November 2002 The First Mariners’ founder, Bob Hobman, was on Crete with Paul Sondaar and a team of Greek scholars when the paleontologist outlined his theory.
 But as appealing and exciting as it was there was no scientific proof, no fossil evidence to support it.
 But the seed was sewn; it was only a matter of time, said Prof. Sondaar – to whom the project was dedicated - that evidence would come to light to show he was right.
 He was also convinced that although no definitive fossil evidence has been found on Kythira and the southern Peloponnese, its time would come and it would prove beyond doubt that the maritime assault on Crete came from the north and not from Libya in North Africa to Crete via Gavdos as some scholars have suggested.